hamonangann/go-request-parser/README.md

 ### How to run

 1. Execute `go build` then `go run main.go`.
-2. Send a request (use cURL, Postman, etc)
+2. Send a request (use cURL, Postman, etc) or go to "host:port/form" e.g `localhost:9000/form`
 3. If port 9000 (default) is not usable, custom the port with --port or -p e.g `go run main.go -p 8765`

 ### Request-response example